parklab/SCAN2/README.md

 SCAN2 should not be used for genotyping germline mutations, as it excludes any mutation with any read support in matched bulk samples.

-**IMPORTANT**: SCAN2 should only be applied to diploid chromosomes (i.e., human autosomes 1-22 and the X chromosome in female samples).
+**IMPORTANT**: SCAN2 should only be applied to diploid autosomes (i.e., human autosomes 1-22).
+Sex chromosomes are currently not supported, but in principle SCAN2 is applicable to female X chromosomes.

 > **Note**
 >